 The below procedures apply to students and student organizations accused of violating the Student Code of Conduct.
-Note: If the student or student organization poses a threat to any person, is unruly, disruptive, uncontrollable, damages or threatens to damage any property or some other very serious condition exists, the Dean of Student Affairs (or designee) may suspend the student or organization from activity at AUK immediately pending investigation and have the student(s) escorted off AUK property.
+Note: If the student or student organization poses a threat to any person, is unruly, disruptive, uncontrollable, damages or threatens to damage any property or some other very serious condition exists, the Vice President of Student Affairs (or designee) may suspend the student or organization from activity at AUK immediately pending investigation and have the student(s) escorted off AUK property.

-- II.1) Initiation: Person(s) witnessing or experiencing what they believe to be a possible non-academic code violation should complete an Incident Report Form and submit it within 48 hours of the alleged incident as appropriate.
-Incident Reports submitted after this timeframe will be assessed by the Student Life designee, who will determine whether the Incident Report should be investigated further as set forth in II.2. - If the alleged is an AUK student, the report should be submitted to the Student Life designee within the Office of Student Life. - b) If the alleged is unknown or a non-AUK student, the report should be submitted to the Coordinator of Safety & Security (CSS). - If the alleged is a faculty or staff member the report should be submitted to his/ her direct supervisor. - II.2) Initial Review: The Student Life designee or the Coordinator of Safety & Security (CSS) as designated above will begin an Initial Review of the complaint and supported materials and/or information.
-The process may include meeting with the indicated student(s) involved to determine whether relevant evidence exists and if there is a reasonable basis for believing the University's Student Code of Conduct was violated.
-Based on the nature of the incident further investigations and evidence gathering may be required.
-The involved person(s) will be informed that her/his name appears on an Incident Report and an initial meeting with the is to be scheduled within 5-working days of receiving the incident report. - II.3) Investigations & Gathering Evidence: Campus Security in conjunction with the Student Life designee shall have primary responsibility for the investigation of acts that involve suspected violation of university policies.
-Any person believed to have information relevant to an investigation may be contacted and requested to make an appointment to discuss the matter.
-Investigations, witnesses' interviews, and hearing sessions will be scheduled during the 5 working days following the initial meeting.
+- II.1) Initiation: Person(s) witnessing or experiencing what they believe to be a possible non- academic code violation should complete an Incident Report Form and submit it within 48 hours of the alleged incident as appropriate.
+Incident Reports submitted after this timeframe will be assessed by the Student Life designee, who will determine whether the Incident Report should be investigated further as set forth in II.2. - 1) If the alleged is an AUK student, the report should be submitted to the Student Life designee within the Office of Student Life. - 2) If the alleged is unknown or a non-AUK student, the report should be submitted to the Coordinator of Safety & Security (CSS). - 3) If the alleged is a faculty or staff member the report should be submitted to his/her direct supervisor.